ContainerSSH/http/README.md

 server, err := http.NewServer(
     http.ServerConfiguration{
         Listen:       "127.0.0.1:8080",
-        // You can also add TLS configuration and certificates here },
+        // You can also add TLS configuration
+        // and certificates here:
+        Key: "PEM-encoded key or file name to cert here.",
+		Cert: "PEM-encoded certificate chain or file name here",
+        // Authenticate clients with certificates:
+		ClientCaCert: "PEM-encoded client CA certificate or file name here", },
     handler,
+    func() {
+        // This function will be called when the server is ready to serve
+        // requests.
+    },
     logger,
 )
 if err != nil {